-The Hague Convention of 1961, an international agreement that harmonizes the procedure for document authentication, governs the apostille procedure.
-Only documents released by nations that are signatories to the Hague Convention are eligible for an apostille.
+The Hague Convention of 1961, an international agreement that harmonizes the procedure for document authentication, governs the authentication procedure.
+Only documents released by nations that are signatories to the Hague Convention are eligible for service.

 Authentication Service Company

 On the other hand, the process of authenticating a document for use in another country is referred to as legalization, which is a more general word.
 Documents released by nations outside of the Hague Convention are frequently subject to legalization.
 Depending on the nation where the document was issued and the country where it will be used, the legalization procedure may change.

 In general, there are several stages in the legalization process, including:

 A notary public or other approved representative must notarize the document.